rueedlinger/machine-learning-snippets/notebooks/unsupervised/clustering/gaussian_mixture/clustering_gaussian_mixture.md

 >**Note**: This is a generated markdown export from the Jupyter notebook file [clustering_gaussian_mixture.ipynb](clustering_gaussian_mixture.ipynb).
+>You can also view the notebook with the [nbviewer](https://nbviewer.jupyter.org/github/rueedlinger/machine-learning-snippets/blob/master/notebooks/unsupervised/clustering/gaussian_mixture/clustering_gaussian_mixture.ipynb) from Jupyter.

 # Clustering with a Gaussian Mixture Model